JoeBlakeB/BingusMusicShop/README.md

 A modern web application using PHP and MySQL for A musical instrument retailer.
 Made for the Level 5 Web Programming Unit at Bournemouth University.

+The lab and tutorial tasks are available [here](https://github.com/JoeBlakeB/WebProgramming2022).

 ## SQL Database Setup

 ### Database Structure

 The database structure must be manually created before using the website.
-The CREATE script is in the `database.sql` file.
+The CREATE script is in the `databaseStructure.sql` file in the `model` directory.
 It also incldes a command to create the admin user.
 The DROP commands are commented out at the bottom of the file.

-### SQL Credentials
+### Database Credentials

-The credentials for accessing a MySQL database should be stored in a file called `sqlCredentials.json` in inside the `include` directory in the following format:
+The credentials for accessing a MySQL database should be stored in a file called `databaseCredentials.json` in inside the `model` directory in the following format:

 ```json
 {